 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 Skiable Terrain by Difficulty Level

-Eagle Point has 625 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Eagle Point is mostly a beginner-friendly ski area, with about 20% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 80%.
+Eagle Point has 625 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Eagle Point's difficulty level is higher than average, which is because 35% of its ski trails are rated as intermediate, and another 45% as expert.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.